 - Asst.
 Rob Cornetta

 - Head Tom Mariano

-For anybody who is thinking about becoming a part of the Pace University Men's Lacrosse program these are the individuals you must speak to.
-It's possible to choose to contact them by way of email utilizing the link above or call the school to get more details about the school and Men's Lacrosse program before deciding whether or not it's the best fit for you personally.
+If you are considering becoming a part of the Pace University Men's Lacrosse program they are the people you need to speak to.
+It's possible to choose to get in touch with them through email using the link above or call the school to get more information regarding the school and Men's Lacrosse program before deciding on whether or not it's a suitable fit for you personally.

-NCSA offers student athletes the resources and info they need to improve their chances of being recruited by a Men's Lacrosse program, whether it's at Pace University or another school.
-Since 2000, NCSA has been connecting athletes and coaches which is a critical component of the recruiting process.
-This year on it's own you'll find 5485 Men's Lacrosse high school athletes utilizing the NCSA technology, network and scouting experts to get their highlights before 1181 coaches at 618 colleges Men's Lacrosse programs nationwide.
+NCSA gives student athletes the information and tools they need to improve their chances of being recruited by a Men's Lacrosse program, whether it's at Pace University or another school.
+Since 2000, NCSA has been connecting coaches and athletes which is a crucial part of the recruiting process.
+This year on it's own there are 6670 Men's Lacrosse athletes using the NCSA technology, network and scouting experts to get their highlights in front of 1191 coaches at 623 colleges Men's Lacrosse programs all over the country.

-If you'd like to join the Pace University Men's Lacrosse program you have to start building relationships and a highly-visible, professional quality recruiting profile.
-Starting that process as early as possible is crucial to your success.
-So create your free profile to become a verified NCSA Men's Lacrosse athlete and start connecting with coaches at the Pace University Men's Lacrosse program today.
+If you'd like to join the Pace University Men's Lacrosse program you need to start building relationships and a highly-visible, professional quality recruiting profile.
+Beginning that process as early as possible is critical to your success.
+So create your free profile to become a verified NCSA Men's Lacrosse athlete and begin connecting with coaches at the Pace University Men's Lacrosse program today.